-As the Group has no significant interest-bearing assets, the Group's income and operating cash flows are substantially independent of changes in market interest rates.
-The Group is however exposed to interest rate risk on its borrowings that are used to fund its development activities as entities in the Group borrow funds at both fixed and floating interest rates.
+However, the Group is exposed to interest rate risk on its borrowings that are used to fund its development activities as entities in the Group borrow funds at both fixed and floating interest rates.
 Borrowings issued at variable rates expose the Group to cash flow interest rate risk.
 The Group seeks to minimise the effect of this risk by using derivative financial instruments to hedge the risk exposure wherever it is prudent to do so.
 The use of financial instruments is dependent on management's assessment of the interest rate risk going forward and this is assessed on a case by case basis.
 Financial institutions may also require the Group to enter into derivatives though loan facility documentation.